sbt/website/src/reference/01-General-Info/05-Using-Sonatype.md

 To simplify the usage of the Sonatype's Nexus, add the following line to `build.sbt` to import the [sbt-sonatype plugin][sbt-sonatype] to your project:

 ```
 addSbtPlugin("org.xerial.sbt" % "sbt-sonatype" % "1.1")
 ```

 This plugin will facilitate the publishing process, but in short, these are the main steps for publishing the libraries to the repository:

 1. Create a new staging repository:
 `sonatypeOpen "your groupId" "Some staging name"`
 2. Sign and publish the library to the staging repository:
 `publishSigned`
-> *Note:* You can and should check the published artifacts in the [Nexus Repository Manager][sonatype-nexus] (same login as Sonatype's Jira account)
+3. You can and should check the published artifacts in the [Nexus Repository Manager][sonatype-nexus] (same login as Sonatype's Jira account)
-3. Close the staging repository and promote the release to central:
+4. Close the staging repository and promote the release to central:
 `sonatypeRelease`

 After publishing you have to follow the